-Planning Obligations (S106 agreements) are legal agreements which allow the Council to secure funds.
-These pay for essential services or infrastructure needed as a result of new development.
+Planning Obligations, also known as S106 agreements, are legal agreements which allow the Council to secure funds.
+They pay for essential services or infrastructure needed as a result of new development.

 With the introduction of the Harrow Community Infrastructure Levy (CIL), the Council funds strategic infrastructure.